 systemctl stop firewalld.

-Next check if apache is running.
-Apache causes port conflicts with Jama so they both can’t be running on the same server.
+Next identify if any services are running that may have listening port conflicts, or that can consume system resources causing negative affects to the performance of Jama Connect.
+One example is Apache, if not properly configured Apache causes port conflicts with Jama so they both can’t be running on the same server.
 Use the command

 systemctl status apache to see if it is running.
 If apache is running on the server, you can stop it with